We create space for taking risks, where artists and curators can experiment, provoke, disrupt and innovate.

 Administrator: Molly McCarthy

 Gallery open: Wed-Sat 11 am–5 pm (During exhibition times only or by appointment)

 Admission is free

 Office open: Tues–Fri 10 am–5 pm (by appointment)

-KARST is located in the industrial Millbay area of Plymouth, approximately a 20 min walk from the town centre.
+KARST is located behind Union Street in Plymouth, a short walk from the city centre.

-Our gallery is tucked away in the heart of Stonehouse – within easy walking distance from public parking and many public transport links.
+Our gallery is in the heart of Millbay – within easy walking distance from public parking and many public transport links.